RedBearAK/toshy/README.md

 If an app that you use frequently in Linux has some shortcut behavior that still doesn't match what you'd expect from the same application (or a similar application) in macOS, after Toshy's general remapping of the modifier keys, you can add a keymap that matches the app's "class" and/or "name/title" window attributes, to make that application behave as expected.
 By adding it to the default config file, every user will benefit!

+> [!NOTE]
+> There's an easier way now, that works in both X11/Xorg and Wayland sessions:
+> `Shift+Opt+Cmd+I,I` (quickly double-tap the "I" key)
+> This brings up a dialog showing app/window/keyboard info.

+Still relevant, but unnecessary with the diagnostic tool in the note above:

 To do this, on X11 you need the tool `xprop` which lets you retrieve the window attributes by clicking on the window with the mouse.
 Use this command to get only the relevant attributes:

 ```sh